MafiaStrange/OS-project-/opensnoop-replica/README.md

-# Opensnoop-replica (Tool for enrypted File Redirection)
+# Opensnoop-replica (Tool for encrypted File Redirection)
 ## Description
 Traces syscalls at kernel level and safely prompts the user to manually redirect to the encrypted file location.